 Track your progress

 Keep track of your progress whether in your head, a journal, or better yet post it online.
 I wish I had done a step by step and posted all my progress, thoughts, etc. as they happened like I originally wanted to cause now I have to backtrack and recollect on certain parts of what happened and share it online.

 As odd as it might sound but I felt really good when I talked about and shared my experience with tearing my quad tendons.
 The more I talked about it the better I felt.
 I’m not sure why but just sharing my story gave me a little confidence booster and even more so if saw another person at the gym going through the same thing.
 Try it you might surprise yourself.

 I don’t really need to expand on this, but don’t partake in anything idiotic that could result in re-rupturing your injury.
 It has happened to a few people I know and the last thing you want is to make your rehab even LONGER!
-I will admit that I took a chance with walking both of my dogs when i still had my two braces on me.
-Even though I had very good ROM I still should have waited to walk them on the trails.
+I will admit that I took a chance with walking both of my dogs when I still had my two braces on me.
+Even though I had very good ROM at that point, I still should have waited a lot longer to walk them on the trails.

 I should also point out that I’ve read a lot of personal stories from people who try to rushing the process of their recovery.
 Whatever you do take your time and heal and recover in a timely fashion.
 People have reached out and asked if it is ok to go on questionable vacation spots while just a month after surgery.

 Important legal notice: This post contains affiliate links.
 I am compensated for many of my product recommendations.
 Quad Tendon Rupture is a participant in the Amazon Associates affiliate program.
 While I am always careful to only recommend the products I have used and recommend, I want to be open and transparent about our relationship with companies I recommend.